-Dreamshadow Transpersonal Breathwork (DTB) uses the technique of Holotropic Breathwork (HB), practiced in a workshop format that promotes experiential self-exploration and personal development in a safe and supportive setting.
+Dreamshadow Transpersonal Breathwork (DTB) is practiced in a workshop format that promotes experiential self-exploration and personal development in a safe and supportive setting.
 The basic components are intensified breathing, evocative music, focused bodywork, expressive drawing, and group process.

 What is a workshop like?

-It begins with a talk introducing the lineage and practice of Dreamshadow Transpersonal Breathwork and its relation to Holotropic Breathwork.
+It begins with a talk introducing the lineage and practice of Dreamshadow Transpersonal Breathwork.
 Then group members introduce and say a little bit about themselves.
-Next, the practical details of a Breathwork session are discussed.
+Next, the practical details of a breathwork session are discussed.
 After a break the session begins and typically continues for 2-3 hours.
 Afterwards people draw, paint, and color in a completely free-form, open way.
 Finally, people have an opportunity to talk about as much of their experience as they wish with the rest of the group.

 What is a Breathwork session like?

 A session begins with each person lying on a comfortable mat with eyes closed or covered, which helps direct attention inward.
 A brief guided relaxation exercise follows.
 Once relaxed, people are instructed to breathe more deeply and more rapidly than normal and progressively intensify their breathing.
 Evocative music simultaneously encourages and supports the breathing process.
 In twenty minutes to half an hour most people begin to experience enhanced feelings, enriched imagery, or other non-ordinary experience.
 Experience can open to past life events, birth experiences, and even into places that transcend personal experience.